madzwritescode/Recal-Assessment-Landing-Page/EMBED_INSTRUCTIONS.md

    - Validates the required fields (First Name and Email)
    - Records the signup to your API endpoint (`/api/record-landing-signup`)
    - Opens the Google Form in a new tab with pre-filled data
-   - Tracks the conversion event (if GA is configured)
+   - Tracks the conversion event to the company's GA4 property (if configured)

 2. **API Integration**: The form makes a POST request to:
    - `${baseUrl}/api/record-landing-signup`